-A Russian girl, Maria Sharapova, reached the summit of women's tennis when she was barely eighteen.
+• A Russian girl, Maria Sharapova, reached the summit of women's tennis when she was barely eighteen.
 As you read about her, see if you can draw a comparison between her and Santosh Yadav.

-Match the following.
+• Match the following.

-something disarming quickly, almost immediately at odds with more calm, confident and in control than people of her age usually are glamorous attire in contrast to; not agreeing with in almost no time something that makes you feel friendly. taking away your suspiciousness poised beyond her sent off years attractive and exciting clothes packed off launched causing strong feelings of sadness started heart wrenching
+something disarming quickly, almost immediately at odds with more calm, confident and in control than people of her age usually are glamorous attire in contrast to; not agreeing with in almost no time something that makes you feel friendly, taking away your suspiciousness poised beyond her years sent off packed off attractive and exciting clothes launched causing strong feelings of sadness heart wrenching started As you read look for the groupers to these guestions

 - As you read, look for the answers to these questions.

 - Why was Maria sent to the United States?

 - Why didn't her mother go with her?

 - What are her hobbies?
 What does she like?

 - What motivates her to keep going?

-- 1. There is something disarming about Maria Sharapova, something at odds with her ready smile and glamorous attire.
+- 1. THERE is something disarming about Maria Sharapova, something at odds with her ready smile and glamorous attire.
 And that something in her lifted her on Monday, 22 August 2005 to the world number one position in women's tennis.
 All this happened in almost no time.
 Poised beyond her years, the Siberian born teenager took just four years as a professional to reach the pinnacle.